 When you hear the words “creative thinker,” what do you picture?
 Here at Funding for Good, we think of things like:

 Unfortunately, some people consider themselves “not creative” simply because they failed art class in elementary school or haven’t launched a tech start-up.

-But the truth is that everyone has the potential for creative thinking.
-The trick is creating the right conditions.
+But the truth is that everyone has the potential for creativity and creative thinking.
+The trick is establishing the right conditions for creativity to flourish.

-That challenge could be as simple as a blank page or as complex as the strategic direction of an established but struggling institution.
-Which is why we believe creative thinking is such an important element in strategic planning.
+The challenges you’re facing could be as simple as a blank page or as complex as the strategic direction of an established but struggling institution.
+But creativity can help you tackle these challenges and more.
+That’s why we believe creative thinking is such an important element in strategic planning.

 How to Use Creative Thinking in Strategic Planning

-So, how can you leverage the power of creative thinking in your strategic planning process?
+So, how can you leverage the power of creativity in your strategic planning process?

 Start with a Clear and Structured Process

 If your strategic planning process is overly complex or unclear, your board and staff will spend much of their time wondering what is actually happening.
 They’ll focus on trying to understand the process rather than engaging with the substance.